Michael4J/HellWorld/README.md

 # HellWorld
-the first project on gitsub
+the first project on github